Cohomology of $\mathbb{Z}$-local systems on complex hyperplane arrangement complements: Introduction

-Let $\sA=\{H_1,\cdots,H_d\}$ be a hyperplane arrangement in $\C^n$ with complement We identify $\C^n$ with $\CP - \overline{H_0}$, where $ \overline{H_0} \subset \CP$ denotes the hyperplane at infinity.
-Consider the projective arrangement and note that $M$ is also the complement of $\overline{\sA}$ in $\CP$.
-An edge in either $\sA$ or $\overline{\sA}$ is a nonempty intersection of hyperplanes.
-An edge is said to be dense if the subarrangement of hyperplanes containing it is irreducible, i.e., the hyperplanes cannot be partitioned into nonempty sets so that after a change of coordinates hyperplanes in different sets are in different coordinates.
-Since this is a combinatorially determined condition which can be checked in a neighbourhood of a given edge, the notion of dense edge can be defined for both affine and projective arrangements.
+An edge (or flat) in either $\sA$ or $\overline{\sA}$ is a nonempty intersection of hyperplanes.
+An edge is said to be dense if the subarrangement of hyperplanes containing it is indecomposable, i.e., these hyperplanes cannot be partitioned into nonempty sets so that, after a change of coordinates, hyperplanes in different sets are in different coordinates.
+Since this is a combinatorial condition which can be checked in a neighborhood of a given edge, the notion of dense edge can be defined for both affine and projective arrangements.